 - Poor circulation: Aging causes changes in the heart and blood vessels which impacts circulation so it is harder for blood to move through the body.
 This makes the heart work harder and can lead to muscle pain, stiffness, cramping, and numbness.
 Osteopathy encourages movement and keeps blood flowing.

-How Senior Mobility Affects Mental Health
+How Senior Mobility Affects Mental

 Senior mobility is not only good for the body it is important for the mind.
 When you can do all the things you want to do with your limbs and hands and feet, you feel strong, capable, and vibrant, no matter what age you are.
 Mobility is a significant factor in good mental health.

 Seniors are prone to depression for a variety of reasons.
-Many live alone, others suffer with ailments that have reduced their quality of life, some may be unable to perform basic household tasks.
+Many live alone, others suffer from ailments that have reduced their quality of life, and some may be unable to perform basic household tasks.
 Being active and having a way to soothe pain and increase your abilities at the same time helps ward off depression and anxiety while improving overall health and wellness.

-Get Support for Senior Mobility in Clinton Township
+Get Support for Senior Mobility in Clinton

 At Swetech Medical Center in Clinton Township, Michigan, how well your body functions is our priority.
 We want to help you with your pain and discomfort so you can get back to all the things you love in life, be active, and enjoy this amazing stage of your life.